If you’re experiencing pelvic pain, bladder pain or dysfunction for more than 4 months, your nervous system may need some extra loving care.

 - Do for 2 minutes.
 Do 2x’s a day.

 No matter how many months or years you’ve had persistent bladder/pelvic pain, with awareness and practice of these techniques you may notice less pain.
-The staff at EMH Physical Therapy in NYC offers many more techniques to calm an overactive nervous system and heal pelvic pain, so contact us anytime.
+The staff at EMH Physical Therapy in NYC offers many more techniques to calm an overactive nervous system and heal pelvic pain for example you can Buy Kinesiology Tape which is a great tool to help with therapy, so contact us anytime.